-- be considered conforming to this Program.
-Such appurtenances may include garages and sheds, but shall not include bulkheads, overwater structures or other shoreline modifications. - 2.3.
-Vegetation conservation standards of this Program shall not apply retroactively in a way which requires lawfully existing uses and developments, including residential landscaping and gardens, to be removed, except as required as mitigation for new and expanded development. - 3.4.
-Structures, improvements, docks, fills or developments lawfully placed in or over water prior to December 4, 1969 shall be considered legally nonconforming and in compliance with this Program, pursuant to, but may continue in accordance with RCW 90.58.270.
-Floating homes permitted or legally established prior to January 1, 2011, and floating on-water residences legally established prior to July 1, 2014, shall be considered a conforming use and in compliance with this Program, pursuant to in accordance with RCW 90.58.270.
+- 2. Vegetation conservation standards of this Program shall not apply retroactively in a way which requires lawfully existing uses and developments, including residential landscaping and gardens, to be removed, except as required as mitigation for new and expanded development. - 3.
+Structures, improvements, docks, fills or developments lawfully placed in or over water prior to December 4, 1969 shall be considered legally nonconforming and in compliance with this Program, pursuant to RCW 90.58.270.
+Floating homes permitted or legally established prior to January 1, 2011, and floating on-water residences legally established prior to July 1, 2014, shall be considered a conforming use and in compliance with this Program, pursuant to RCW 90.58.270.
 New residential overwater structures other than mooring structures as defined in Chapter 19.150.570 are prohibited.